 With widespread funding for schools to pursue HVAC systems and IAQ upgrades in response to COVID-19, the consequences of no overarching regulations became clear.
-NBC News reported in May that officials are continuing to seek rules about schools’ indoor air quality product and solution choices.
+NBC News reported in May that officials are continuing to seek rules about schools’ indoor air quality products and solution choices.

 Q: Do air quality improvements impact mask requirements?